qmk/qmk_firmware/users/ericgebhart/readme.md

             * 5 columns in, 6 out.
             * 6 columns in, 6 out.
    * per keyboard shape.
-   * There are two layouts per keyboard.
+   * There are layouts per keyboard.
      * Base layout with mods and thumbs and edges added.
      * Transient layout which can be KC_TRANS, in those same places.
    * The number row addition can be turned on and off as needed by the layout.